Skip to content

 *

-allowedTracingUrls Array No [] A list of URLs matching requests associated with Apm.
-Can be the request URL, a regex, or a match function.
+allowedTracingUrls Array No [] Url matching list for requests associated with Apm.
+Can be request urls, regex, or match function.
 For example: ["https://api.example.com/xxx", /https:\/\/.*\.my-api-domain\.com\/xxx/, function(url) {if (url === 'xxx') { return false} else { return true }}].
-This parameter is an extension of the allowedTracingOrigins configuration; either one can be configured.
+This parameter is an extension of the allowedTracingOrigins configuration, either one can be configured.

 beforeSend Function(event, context):Boolean No Version requirement: >3.1.2.
 Data interception and modification, refer to details.